 Franchise Combined Building Block (BB) Assessment: Very Strong

-BNPP’s ratings are underpinned by its well-established and diversified franchise as one of the leading banking groups in Europe, with leading positions in France, Belgium, Luxembourg and Italy.
-The Group also benefits from extensive networks in emerging markets.
-However, the Bank exited the US retail market and sold BancWest, to BMO Financial Group in Q1 2023.
-The Group carries out a broad range of specialised finance services, some of which have global reach or are market leading.
+BNPP’s ratings are underpinned by its well-established and diversified franchise as one of the leading banking groups in Europe, with a leading position in France, Belgium, Luxembourg and Italy.
+The Group also benefits from extensive networks in emerging markets and the United States, through BancWest.
+However, the Group has reached an agreement with BMO Financial Group to sell BancWest, which should be effective by end-2022.
+The Group carries out a broad range of specialised finance services, some of which have a global reach or are market leading.
 Corporate and Institutional Banking (CIB) has a leading position in European capital markets and comprises Corporate Banking, Global Markets and Securities Services.

 Earnings Combined Building Block (BB) Assessment: Good

 DBRS Morningstar considers that BNPP generates solid underlying earnings, supported by its diversified franchise.
-In our view, this has enabled the Group’s profitability to remain resilient throughout crises.
-BNPP reported EUR 10 billion net income in 2022.
-This was mainly driven by contained cost of risk and strong revenue growth in most business lines with notable performances in CIB and International Retail Banking, which started to benefit from higher rates.
-Despite higher operating expenses resulting from investments to support higher activity levels and pay increases due to inflation and higher variable compensation , we expect BNPP to continue managing its cost base efficiently.
-We expect inflationary pressure to continue on costs in 2023, although this should be more than offset by the low cost of risk and continued revenue growth.
-BNPP reported net attributable income of EUR 4.4 billion in Q1 2023, compared to EUR 1.8 billion in Q1 2022.
-Excluding exceptional items for each year, most notably the benefit stemming from the sale of Bank of the West in Q1 2023, net attributable income was up 14.9 % YoY to EUR 2.2 billion in Q1 2023.
-Q1 2023 results were driven by a contained cost of risk and strong revenue growth across all divisions despite growth in operating expenses, generating positive operating leverage.
+In our view, this has enabled the Group’s profitability to remain resilient throughout past crises.
+BNPP reported EUR 9.5 billion net income in 2021, its strongest results in its history.
+This was mainly driven by the cost of risk falling back to pre-COVID 19 levels and a strong rebound in revenues in all business lines, supported by an improved economic environment.
+Despite higher operating expenses on the back of business recovery, we expect BNPP to continue managing its cost base efficiently.
+BNPP reported net attributable income of EUR 2.1 billion in Q1 2022, up 19.2% year-on-year (YoY).
+Excluding exceptional items for each year, net attributable income was up 37.1 % YoY to EUR 3.4 billion in Q1 2022.
+Q1 2022 results were driven by a further reduction in cost of risk and higher revenues, in particular due to strong CIB performance, despite growth in operating expenses.

 Risk Combined Building Block (BB) Assessment: Strong/Good

 DBRS Morningstar views the Group’s risk profile as generally conservative with some higher risk elements.
-Credit risk accounting for 77% of RWAs at end-March 2023.
-While the majority of the Group’s exposures have shown low risk metrics to date, the Group is exposed to higher risk segments such as Italy, Europe-Med and Personal Finance, as well as the approach of retaining impaired loans on the balance sheet for longer, even as this has changed in recent quarters.
-BNPP's asset quality profile has thus far been resilient against the uncertain economic backdrop, but DBRS Morningstar expects geopolitical tensions, rising interest rates and high inflation to lead to a rise in defaults across BNPP’s footprint.
-The Group’s reported doubtful loans ratio stood at 1.7% at end-Q1 2023 compared to 1.9% a year before, with a coverage ratio at 72.2%.
-Based on DBRS Morningstar’s calculations, the gross NPL ratio was 2.9% at end-2022 compared to 3.3% at end-2021.
+Credit risk is mitigated by significant diversification of the loan book by product and geography.
+While the majority of the Group’s exposures have shown low risk metrics to date, the Group is exposed to higher risk components such as its business in Italy, Europe-Med and Personal Finance, as well as the approach of retaining impaired loans on the balance sheet for longer, even if this has changed in recent quarters.
+Whilst the unprecedented measures put in place by the domestic and European authorities have delayed the formation of NPLs following the COVID-19 pandemic, uncertainty remains regarding the full effect on asset quality.
+In addition, the macroeconomic outlook has been made less clear by Russia’s invasion of Ukraine, although BNPP has very limited exposure to both countries.
+The Group’s asset quality has been consistently improving in recent years, driven by de-risking and more marginally sales of NPLs.
+The Group’s reported doubtful loans ratio stood at 1.9% at end-Q1 2022 with a coverage ratio at 73.3%.
+Based on DBRS Morningstar’s calculations, the share of Stage 3 exposures in loans and advances to customers at amortised cost was 2.9% at end-2021 compared to 3.1% at end-2020.

 The Group has a solid funding position, supported by well-established deposit franchises in BNPP’s domestic markets and good access to capital markets.
-The Group has a large and stable customer base, which is the Bank’s main source of funding with consolidated customer deposits of EUR 1.0 trillion at end-March 2023.
-The loan-to-deposit (LTD) ratio was 85%, stable from end-2022.
-Typical of universal banks with extensive capital markets businesses, BNPP’s deposit base is accompanied by sizeable wholesale funding, which at end-2022 stood at EUR 315 billion (excluding sterilised short-term funding), including short term funding of EUR 108 billion.
-At end-March 2023, the Group had a substantial liquidity reserve of EUR 466 billion, amply covering outstanding short-term wholesale debt.
+At end-March 2022, BNPP’s consolidated customer deposits were EUR 1.0 billion up from EUR 957 billion at end-2021.
+The loan-to-deposit (LTD) ratio was 83%, improved from 85% at end-2021.
+Typical of universal banks with extensive capital markets businesses, BNPP’s deposit base is accompanied by sizeable wholesale funding, which at end-2021 stood at EUR 298 billion (excluding sterilised short-term funding).
+Within this, short term funds were EUR 108 billion.
+The exposure to wholesale funding is mitigated by well diversified funding sources and strong liquidity.
+At end-2021, the Group had a substantial liquidity reserve of EUR 452 billion, covering amply outstanding short-term wholesale debt.
 The liquidity reserve consists predominantly of liquid assets meeting prudential regulation requirements.
-At end-Q1 2023, BNPP reported a solid LCR ratio of 139%.
+As of end-March 2022, BNPP reported a solid LCR ratio of 132%.

 Capitalisation Combined Building Block (BB) Assessment: Strong/Good

 DBRS Morningstar views BNPP’s capital position as strong overall and its underlying earnings generation capacity as good.
-While the Group’s CET1 ratio is below those of some similarly rated peers, DBRS Morningstar’s view of capitalisation levels incorporates the Group’s very stable earnings, low risk profile, and solid cushion above the regulatory requirements.
-The Group had a phased-in CET1 ratio of 13,6% at end-Q1 2023, up 130 bps from end-2022 and phased-in total capital ratio of 17.9 % at end-March 2023, up from 16.2% at end-2022.
-The improvement was mainly linked to the closing of the sale of BankWest).
-This provides the Group with buffers of around 400 bps and 410 bps over the Group’s 2023 SREP requirements.
-The Basel 3 leverage ratio was 4.4% at end-March 2023.
-The Group continues to build-up its total loss absorption capacity through issuance of senior non-preferred debt and reported a strengthened TLAC ratio of 29.2% without including eligible Senior Preferred debt, positioning BNPP well against TLAC requirements of 22.21% of RWAs at end-?
-Q1 2023.
-Following the capital cushion generated by the sale of the Bank of the West, BNPP has decided to proceed with a EUR 5 billion share buyback programme of in 2023, of which EUR 4 billion is aimed at compensating for the dilution resulting from the sale.
+While the Group’s capital ratios are below those of some peers, DBRS Morningstar’s view of capital incorporates the Group’s very stable earnings, solid cushion above the regulatory requirements and its ability to adjust dividends.
+The Group had a phased-in CET1 ratio of 12.4% at end-Q1 2022, down 50 bps from end-2021 and phased-in total capital ratio of 16.0 % at end-March 2022, down from 16.4% at end-2021.
+This provides the Group with distances of 305 bps and 260 bps over the Maximum Distributable Amount.
+The Basel 3 leverage ratio was 3.8% at end-March 2022.
+The TLAC ratio strengthened to 25.9% without including eligible Senior Preferred debt, positioning BNPP well against TLAC requirements of 22.03% of RWAs in Q1 2022.

 ENVIRONMENTAL, SOCIAL, GOVERNANCE CONSIDERATIONS